ropadope/Slyce-Web-SDK/README.md

 ```

 ### similar(keyword, isUI = true)
-Call to bluesky provider
+Call to Find Similar service

 #### Params
 1. keyword - file url or product pid

 #### Result
 Native promise object
- - on resolve - return array with products list from bluesky provider
+ - on resolve - return array with products list from the Find Similar
  - on reject - Error object with text message

 #### Example